jackgrebenc/Instrument_Pricer/README.md

 ./process_scripts/ALL_START.sh

-This will start all the processes in the correct order (TickerPlant (TP) -> InstrumentPricer -> Feeds -> RealtimeCalcEngine)
+This will start all the processes in the correct order (TickerPlant (TP) -> InstrumentPricer -> Feeds -> RealtimeCalcEngine).
+It takes ~30 seconds to start-up, since there is a 5 second pause between each process starting.

 To Stop the processes, execute the stop shell script: